Critiquing: How to take it and how to dish it

 “You can make love, or you can masturbate.
 Making love involves a partner and meeting their needs, but masturbating can be done alone and only needs to please yourself.”

 Meaning you can make something only you can enjoy, or you can—and should, consider your audience.
 When you work on something alone in the dark for too long, you can become blind to its faults because you’re too close to it.
 Criticism is essential to make sure your story is clear to everyone else and the best version of itself.

 Who do you ask to criticize your work?

-Book clubs are great because they are avid readers used to critiquing and defending their position.
+Book clubs are great because their members are avid readers used to critiquing and defending their position.
 You can find these groups at your local library or through social apps like www.meetup.com.

-Other writers are great for criticism because it can easily be an exchange of in-depth beta-reading services of you reading their work and they reading yours.
-I suggest finding a writer who doesn’t write the same genre as you to avoid them subconsciously filling in the holes of your story with troupes that would not be known by those who don’t avidly read the genre.
+Other writers are great for constructive criticism.
+They understand the writing process and can exchange reading your work for reading theirs.
+I suggest finding a writer in a different genre from your own to avoid them subconsciously filling in the holes of your story with troupes that would not be known by those who don’t avidly read the genre.

 Feedback vs. Validation

 Before asking someone to critique your work, make sure you are looking for feedback and not validation.

 Are you looking to improve your story, or are you looking for a pat on the back?
 Your response to criticism will tell you.